Rassie Erasmus Biography: Age, Wife, Children, Net Worth, Family, Wikipedia

 • Relationship status: Married

-Rassie Erasmus, now 51 years old, was born on November 5, 1972 in Despatch, a small town in the Eastern Cape province of South Africa.
+Rassie Erasmus, now 51, was born on 5 November 1972 in Despatch, a small town in the Eastern Cape province of South Africa.

-He grew up in a rugby-loving family and started playing the sport at an early age.
-He attended Hoërskool Despatch, where he excelled as a rugby player and captained the school football team.
+He grew up in a rugby-loving family and started playing the sport at a young age.
+He attended Hoërskool Despatch, where he became an outstanding rugby player and captain of the school team.

-He also represented the Eastern Province at various age levels.
-He then enrolled at the University of the Free State, where he studied sports science and continued his rugby career.
+He also represented Eastern Province at various age group levels.
+He then enrolled at the University of the Free State where he studied sports science and continued his rugby career.

-He graduated with a Bachelor of Science in 1994.
+He graduated with a Bachelor of Science degree in 1994.

 Personal life

-Rassie Erasmus is happily married to Yolanda Erasmus and they have been together for more than 20 years.
+Rassie Erasmus is happily married to Yolanda Erasmus and they have been together for over 20 years.
 They have two children: a son named Rassie Jr. and a daughter named Jeanne.

 He lives with his family in Cape Town, South Africa.
-He is a devout Christian and often prays before and after matches.
-He is also a keen hunter and enjoys spending time in nature.
+He is a devout Christian and prays before and after matches.
+He is also an avid hunter and enjoys spending time in nature.

 Career